Kamatchi-23/EmotionClassification/README.md

    ```

 2. **Download the dataset**
-   Download the twitter_eval dataset from HuggingFace Platform or use the `train.parquet`, `validation.parquet`, and `test.parquet` files in the project directory.
+   Download the tweet_eval dataset from HuggingFace Platform or use the `train.parquet`, `validation.parquet`, and `test.parquet` files in the project directory.

 3. **(Optional) Google Colab**
    If using Colab, mount your Google Drive and upload the dataset files as shown in the notebook.